AWAKE LOVE GROUP PARTICIPATION RULES

 4. Violence or intimidation

 Violence or intimidation toward other group members is never tolerated.
-I understand that I must never be violent or intimidating toward other group members and that if I threaten to harm persons or property I will be asked to leave the group.
+Participants must never be violent or intimidating toward other group members.
+This will result in immediate expulsion or suspension.

 Weapons of ANY kind are absolutely forbidden at ANY Awake Love meeting.
-Violation of this rule shall result in the member being removed from the group.
+Violation of this rule shall result expulsion or suspension as well.

 5. Alcohol and Other Drugs

-Members utilizing prescription drugs that may affect their mood shall discuss this with the leader privately.
+Members utilizing prescription drugs that may affect their mood, please discuss this with the leader privately.

 6. Exclusive relationships